 A case study was developed by Migotti and Zaradzki 2019.
-They asked under what conditions a musical snippet could optimally evoke someone walking, and suggested (in part on the basis of how walking works in physical space) that "it has to involve the [1] steady [2] repetition of [3] two different chords", which are "[4] both intrinsically stable, and [5] sufficiently close to each other in the tonal space".
-They then proceeded to construct minimal pairs that satisfied or violated these five conditions, and asked informants (and then experimental subjects) how well they evoked a person walking.
-In ongoing experimental work, they show that the highest endorsements were obtained when all five conditions were met.
+They asked under what conditions a musical snippet could optimally evoke someone walking, and suggested (in part on the basis of how walking works in physical space) that "it has to involve the [1] steady [2] repetition of [3] two different chords", which are "[4] both intrinsically stable, and [5] sufficiently close to each other in the tonal space".16 They then proceeded to construct minimal pairs that satisfied or violated these five conditions, and asked informants (and then experimental subjects) how well they evoked a person walking.
+In experimental work, they suggested that the highest endorsements were obtained when all five conditions were met (see also Zaradzki 2021).